“These shall be punished with everlasting destruction from the presence of the Lord and from the glory of His power…”

 with everlasting destruction

 “Destruction” means ruin, death.
-Because a number of evangelicals today reject the idea of eternal punishment, we need to study this word more extensively.
+Because some evangelicals today reject the idea of eternal punishment, we need to study this word more extensively.
 Some say that “destruction” means annihilation.
 This word does not imply annihilation or temporary retribution.

 In 1 Timothy 6:9, Paul shows the consequences of indulging the flesh.
 There will be irrevocable physical ruin.
 Indulging the flesh ruins people.